DeamonCorpse/macOS_Settings/README.md

 <br>

 ## 3RD PARTY APPLICATIONS
+*Unless otherwise specified, all 3rd party applications are installed using `brew`*

 ### HOMEBREW
 [Homebrew](https://brew.sh/) is dubbed as the missing macOS package manager and allows us to install tools and apps from the command line.
 - Installed using the command on the brew homepage. *It will also install Apple's 'Command Line Tools for Xcode' as a dependency.*